 Present a recording or live performance of two musical compositions or productions to the faculty.
 Accompanying scores, if applicable, should be presented as well.
-The two works should be contrasting in style or genre, and at least one of the two works should be for more than a single instrument.
-Scholarship applicants wishing to focus on composition and/or music production are expected to be proficient and active performers on at least one instrument.
+The two works should be contrasting in style or genre, and at least one should be for more than a single instrument.
+The music department expects scholarship applicants focusing on composition or music production to be proficient and active performers on at least one instrument.